Fragment Screening & Fragment-Based Drug Discovery Services

-Together with Red Glead Discovery we run fragment screening and integrated drug discovery services platform and offer exclusive access to high-throughput WAC™ fragment screening.
+Together with Red Glead Discovery we run fragment screening and fragment-based drug discovery services platform and offer exclusive access to our high-throughput WAC™ fragment screening technology.

 Integrated Drug Discovery